 - Behavioral and emotional disorders in children, etc.

-These apps normally use proven treatment methods, such as cognitive behavior therapy (CBT), acceptance commitment therapy (ACT), positive psychology techniques, etc., and focus on tracking patients’ mental well-being in as much detail as possible.
+These apps normally use proven treatment methods, such as CBT, acceptance commitment therapy (ACT), positive psychology techniques, etc., and focus on tracking patients’ mental well-being in as much detail as possible.

 An app can help patients and their counselors monitor and analyze their mood ups and downs over some period, detect exacerbation stages, keep a journal, practice mindfulness and cognitive skills training, etc.

 Apps for people with eating disorders help set eating goals and meals calendar and keep records of the meals, thoughts, and feelings.
 They offer coping methods, educational content, recommendations, daily affirmations, and connect with the user’s treatment team.
-Some references include Brighter Bite, RR: Eating Disorder Management, and Rise Up + Recover.
+Some references include Brighter Bite and RR: Eating Disorder Management.

 If you intend to help people with OCD, you might drive inspiration from NOCD or OCD App.
 The app may include exposure-response techniques, tools for patient-therapist cooperation, clinically supported guidance, motivational help, recognition of anxiety triggers, feelings tracker, mindfulness activities, etc.

-When developing a mental health symptom tracker app, it may help to explore CBT Thought Record Diary, eMoods Bipolar, and iMoodJournal; these apps are primarily for patients with bipolar disorder.
+When developing a mental health symptom tracker app, it may help to explore CBT Thought Record Diary, eMoods Bipolar, and iMoodJournal; these apps target primarily bipolar patients.

 2. Meditation, mindfulness, and self-improvement